floorplanner/roomstyler-api-php/README.md

 This function also returns the token needed to use in other requests such as to comment or love a room.

-Also, if you're already logged in you do not need to use this function this.
+Also, if you're already logged in you do not need to use this function.

 **PHP snippet**